The WAI Family

 99db.com Magazine Trans Musicales Renne, (France)

-We are proud, honored and humbled that the powerful sound of the WAI family resonated on the beautiful island of Borneo, Kuching, Sarawak as part of the 2019 Rainforest World Music Festival.
+We are proud, honoured, and humbled that the powerful sound of the WAI family resonated on the beautiful island of Borneo, Kuching, Sarawak as part of the 2019 Rainforest World Music Festival.
 On behalf of the WAI family thank you all for the great experience we had been apart of the festival.
-It was an honor for us to visit Sarawak and we hope it’s not our last.
+It was an honour for us to visit Sarawak and we hope it’s not our last.
 Great friendships and memories were made so thank you, thank you, thank you.
-Everyone made us feel like we were at home especially the At Adau family.
+Everyone made us feel like we were at home especially the fabulous and fantastic Anselm Hi'ilawe and the beautiful At Adau family.

-Maaka Fiso it was an honor to share the stage with you and we look forward to our next adventure together.
+Maaka Fiso it was an honour to travel to Borneo, Malaysia and share the international stage with you.
+We look forward to our next adventure.
 Much love and gratitude.

 WAI would like to acknowledge Creative NZ for all their support so that WAI has been able to travel the world and share their music.